rohith8272/rpm.github.io/index.md

 ## 🚀 Projects

-Here are some of the projects I'm working on:
+Here are some of the projects I've been working on:

 - [**DroneSim**](https://dronesim.xyz): A cloud based UAV simulator for ardupilot and PX4 vehicles.
 Sign up, spin up a container and connect to your favorite ground station.
 - [**Log Analyzer for ArduPilot**](/projects/log-analyzer): A tool to gain insights from flight log data and generate reports.